skyblasy/Customer_Churn_Analysis/README.md

 # Customer_Churn_Analysis
-Project was inspired and based off the work of [The AI University](https://youtu.be/j5WJDimjgLg).
+Project was inspired and based off the work of [**The AI University**](https://youtu.be/j5WJDimjgLg).
 Please check them out and show support for a great resource.

 Churn analysis finding the factors to customer churn using machine learning algorithms and a simple artificial neural network